HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 A patient may misuse fentanyl patches by

-steeping in water like a tea bag.
+steeping the patch in water like a tea bag.

 The typical signs and symptoms of a fentanyl overdose include